violabs/public-plugins/ai/claude/claude-code-skill-resolver/README.md

 # Claude Code Skill Resolver

-A Gradle plugin that downloads and installs [Claude Code](https://claude.ai/claude-code) skills from GitHub repositories.
+A Gradle plugin that downloads and installs [Claude Code](https://platform.claude.com/docs/en/agents-and-tools/agent-skills/overview) skills from GitHub repositories.

+If you want to get the official supported skills, check out the [Anthropics Base Skills](https://github.com/anthropics/skills) repository.

 ## What it does

-This plugin fetches skill files from a configured GitHub repository and copies them to your project's `.claude/skills` directory, allowing you to share and reuse Claude Code skills across projects.
+This plugin fetches skill files from a configured GitHub repository and copies them to your project's `claude/skills` directory, allowing you to share and reuse Claude Code skills across projects.

 ## Installation